How To Build Real Strength For Jiu Jitsu

 This can get in the way of making strength gains and progress.

-These are all concepts that are explored and accounted for in our new program Advanced Jiu Jitsu Strength, coming here to Fight Camp Conditioning very soon.
+These are all concepts that are explored and accounted for in our new program Advanced Jiu Jitsu Strength, coming here to Get Physical very soon.
 In the meantime, take this advice, apply it to your training and watch your strength grow.